How to Preserve Family Wealth: Better Conversations and Flexible Estate Plans

 Similar questions apply to family-owned businesses.
 If future generations are to participate or ultimately control the business, do they understand the values and principles that led to success in the past?
 Have they been raised to understand the work ethic, commitment to problem solving and succession planning requirements?

 There may be other considerations regarding strategic tax planning to ensure future generations avoid inheritance taxes or estate taxes.
 And, in working on estate documents, parents may see an opportunity to explain to their children that annual gifts (the tax-free maximum is $14,000) should not be expected every year.
 In this sense, estate planning can help children and grandchildren avoid a sense of entitlement that is a real threat to wealth preservation.

 Talking about Money

 On multiple occasions, we have seen relatively straightforward estate planning conversations about the executor of a will or the designation healthcare power of attorney spark substantive conversations about end-of-life care, burial preferences or family heritage.

 These topics are too important to leave to chance.
 That’s why we believe that the more conversation, communication and information sharing the better, as it increases the likelihood that families will preserve their wealth, and their relationships, for generations to come.
-Our Principles for Preserving Legacies Across Generations eBook explains why such conversations matter.

 The bottom line is that the preservation of wealth – much like the creation of wealth – requires thoughtful planning, an intentional approach and open communication.
 That may sound like difficult work, but in our experience the rewards (both financial and emotional) are very much worth the effort.